EmergentSoftware/SQL-Server-Development-Assessment/README.md

 ## Using Abbreviation
 **Check Id:** [NONE YET]

+Avoid using abbreviation if possible.
 Use "Account" instead of "Acct" and "Hour" instead of "Hr".
 Not everyone will always agree with you on what your abbreviations stand for - and - this makes it simple to read and understand for both developers and non-developers.

 ```
 Acct, AP, AR, Hr, Rpt, Assoc, Desc